+And then there is the big question ...... skin or no skin?
 For me, there is no debate.
 No pondering, no dwelling - it's crystal clear.
 There is absolutely only one answer - it's a big N.O. to skin on rice pudding ..... in fact I would go so far as to say that skin on rice pudding is the work of the devil and only serves to potentially destroy something utterly sublime.

 Any leftovers work beautifully in little pots for packed lunches - it thickens quite considerably on chilling so feel free to add more milk if you like a looser consistency.
-And if leftovers is really what you fancy, be sure to make a double quantity - for young and old it is SO moreish ... with or without the skin ......Print
+And if leftovers are really what you fancy, be sure to make a double quantity - for young and old it is SO moreish ... with or without the skin ......Print